Neimat1/Design-Patterns/README.md

         provides a simplified interface to a library, a framework, or any other complex set of classes.
     * #### Adapter
         allows objects with incompatible interfaces to collaborate.
+    * #### Composite
+        lets you compose objects into tree structures and then work with these structures as if they were individual objects.